6 slammin’ web copy tips to spellbind and convert more clients

 • encourage them to take action.

-Not on your first date, anyway.
+Not on your first date.
 They’ll run a mile.

-The people you’re talking to want to feel in control of the copy conversation – the one making the decision after sound consideration.
+For the most part, people want to be in control of their copy conversation – and feel like they’re making decisions to buy or take action after sound consideration.

-That’s why good copywriting techniques are an invaluable sales tool.
+That’s why good copywriting techniques are invaluable sales tools.
+They help you:

-They help you answer readers questions, allay their concerns and show them that you understand their needs and dreams.
+- show that you understand their needs and dreams.

-Use these techniques in your website copy, emails, social posts, blog posts.
+Apply these techniques to your website copy, emails, social posts, blog posts.
 Heck, use them in you print copy and Tinder profile too.

 They’ll make your messages more appealing, intriguing and convert-alicious.